majestrate/resume/about.md

 ## About me

-A long time computer programmer hobbiest, hard working autodidact and inspiring cool guy.
+Life long Computer programmer, hard working self-learner.

 Prefers to align memory, not divs.